mu-ni/memo/bq/14principles.md

   consistency between online and offline

-- Who was your most difficult customer? no. data scientist, their requirements is more close to customer, reasonable. in production environment, they are more experienced
+- Who was your most difficult customer? no. data scientist and delivery team their requirements is more close to customer, reasonable. in production environment, they are more experienced

 - Give me an example of a time when you did not meet a client’s expectation.
 What happened, and how did you attempt to rectify the situation?
   Never, before the starting, clarify more than once.
 Sometimes can not meet all expections, list the priority

 - When you’re working with a large number of customers, it’s tricky to deliver excellent service to them all.
 How do you go about prioritizing your customers’ needs?
-  Can not satisfy all, but satisfy most of users' requirements Pareto principle(80/20 rule) - for many events, about 80% of the effects come from 20% of the causes
+  Can not satisfy all, but satisfy most of users' requirements Pareto principle(80/20 rule) - for many events, about 80% of the results come from 20% of the decisions

-- Tell the story of the last time you had to apologize to someone. apologize to QA, for unit tests

 2. Ownership（目光长远，不为短期结果牺牲长期价值，从不说”那不是我的工作”）